ddrohan/android-101-labs-as/session2/lab/md/step02.md

 ![](../img/completeappv1.png)

-In your <b>content_donate.xml</b>, delete the current 'Hello World' text, and drag and drop a new 'LargeText' form widget onto the canvas, and 'stretch' the widget to fill the canvas.
+In your <b>content_donate.xml</b>, delete the current 'Hello World' text, and drag and drop a new 'LargeText' form widget onto the canvas, and 'stretch' the widget to fill the canvas (like below).
 Look closely at the following:

 ![](../img/lab2s201.png)